ftrackhq/ftrack-python/doc/example/encode_media.rst

 **************

 Media such as images and video can be encoded by the ftrack server to allow playing it in the ftrack web interface.
+Media can be encoded using :meth:`ftrack_api.session.Session.encode_media` which accepts a path to a file or an existing component in the ftrack.server location.

 Here is an example of how to encode a video and add to an existing asset version::